Emmanuel School of Mission

 Emmanuel School of Mission (ESM) is a private educational institute of Emmanuel Community for a Roman Catholic missionary that operates boarding schools on four continents.
 These schools are situated in New York City, Roma, Salvador, Manila, Altötting, Bafoussam and Paray-le-Monial.

 This institute was founded by Pierre Goursat and Francis Kohn, in 1984, with the first school in Wissous (France).
+The school was closed in the spring of 2020.

 Structure and facilities

 These boarding schools inhabit two-story buildings including a chapel, classrooms, bedrooms, a computer lab and a library.

 Formation

 More than 500 hours of intellectual, human, missionary and spiritual training are taught.
 The different subjects taught are : holy Scripture, foundations of the Faith, liturgy, art and faith, philosophy, moral theology, integral ecology, spiritual life, communication, evangelization, other religions, anthropology.